maxtkc/mvths-wiki/docs/047a-light-display-project.rst

 Overview
 --------

-You know have all the skills you need to complete your first custom project.
+You now have all the skills you need to complete your first custom project.
 In this project, you will design and build a creative display that uses colored lights passing through etched clear plastic to illuminate an image.
 The image will be etched on clear acrylic.
 The box that supports the acyrlic and contains all of the electroncis can be made from wood, acrylic or metal.
 The electronics must be made entirely from basic components (i.e. no Arduino boards).
 It also must include a microcontroller and have software that is able to illuminate the image in a way that changes color and over time or in response to an external sensor.

 Design
 ------------